benjaminrsalgado/benjaminrsalgado/README.md

 ### 👨‍💻 About Me

-- 📱 iOS Developer — I build apps using **Swift** & **SwiftUI**.
+👨‍💻 iOS Developer in training, building apps using **Swift & SwiftUI**
-- 🎓 Studying Computer Systems Engineering in México.
+🎓 Studying Computer Systems Engineering in Mexico
-- 🧠 Focused on learning best practices, clean code, and app architecture.
+🧠 Passionate about clean code, app architecture & best practices
-- 🤓 Fan of tech, Apple, and everything Swift-related.
+🍎 Tech lover, Apple fan, and Swift enthusiast
-- 🚀 On a mission to grow as a mobile dev and build amazing apps.
+🚀 On a mission to grow as a mobile developer and create amazing apps

 ---